What is annual review management?

 Usable data

-In order to prepare your training plan, identify high performers or adjust compensation, you need to easily reprocess the collected information.
-With a dynamic pivot table, you can select the items that you wish to compare and calculate, for example, the average evolution of the employee satisfaction rate in relation to their assignments (from one year to the next or by quarter).
+To prepare your training plan, identify high performers or adjust compensation, you need to easily reprocess the data.
+A dynamic pivot table allows you to select items for comparison and calculate metrics, such as the average change in employee satisfaction rates in relation to their assignments, whether from one year to the next or by quarter.